 Splurge at the Holiday Fair in Nathan Phillips Square

 Toronto definitely loves holiday markets.
 This one takes place at Nathan Phillips Square, until December 23.
 Holiday Fair in the Square features an Artisan Village that sells gifts reflecting the diversity of this city, for every kind of festive holiday.
 Snacks are plentiful, and you can enjoy a glass of wine at the licensed Ice Bar.
 This holiday market also has a midway with a merry-go-round and teacup ride.
 If you visit on the weekends, you might even see the jolly old man himself, Santa Claus!

 Go back in time at Colborne Lodge

 Head to Colborne Lodge to celebrate a Victorian Christmas.
 This historic home in Toronto’s High Park celebrates Christmas the way it was more than 100 years ago.
 Take a tour of the house from guides dressed in historical costume, then have a glass of mulled cider by the wood stove and enjoy some tasty Victorian treats.
 There is an admission fee of $8 for adults, but we think it’s worth it!

 Watch free holiday movies at Hot Docs

 Going to the movies can be expensive, but Hot Docs Cinema is getting into the holiday spirit by gifting free movies in December.
-Check their schedule to find out when your favourite Christmas classic is playing on the big screen, from Love Actually to It’s A Wonderful Life.
+Check their schedule to find out when your favourite Christmas classic is playing on the big screen, from A Very Harold and Kumar Christmas to It’s A Wonderful Life.
 Admission is completely free, although you’ll still have to pay for popcorn.